parsonsmatt/parsonsmatt.github.io/_posts/2015-06-07-servant-persistent.markdown

 Servant is still rather new, and there wasn't yet an example on connecting a Servant API with a database.
 [Persistent](http://www.yesodweb.com/book/persistent) leverages the type system similarly, and the combination of the two makes for a compelling example on the power of Haskell.

-The code for this post is available in the following github repository: [parsonsmatt/servant-persistent](http://www.github.com/parsonsmatt/servant-persistent)
+The code for this post is available in the following GitHub repository: [parsonsmatt/servant-persistent](http://www.github.com/parsonsmatt/servant-persistent/tree/servant-0.4).

 # Main.hs